Failing to find elder brother, police pick up HSC examinee

 Sagor said he was in another room when police were whisking away Raihan, saying that it would help them arrest Jilani.

-The law enforcers told the single mother of three to appear at the Siddhirganj Police Station with Raihan's exam admit card.
+The law enforcers told the single mother of three to appear at the Siddirganj Police Station with Raihan's exam admit card.

 "We appeared at the police station with Raihan's admit card around 4:00am and stayed there till 11:00am before police told us that Raihan has been sent to the court.
 He was shown arrested under section 54," said Sagor.